-As a child Anna Carlson worshiped the ground he walked on, believing in his existence as a vampire wholeheartedly until the day he left her.
+As a child Anna Holden worshiped the ground he walked on, believing in his existence as a vampire until the day he left her.
 Her bitterness grew over the years, leading her to believe he was nothing but a con.
-Now, to fulfill the dying wish of her father, she’s destined to find his whereabouts and help him discover a cure she knew nothing about.
-But when she falls in love with him all over again, she’ll find danger she will never forget.
+Now, to fulfill the dying wish of her father, she’s on a quest to find his whereabouts and help him discover a cure she knew nothing about.
+Falling in love with him was not what she’d planned.
+But who was she to mess with destiny?

 Never to speak his last words, Death would never lay eyes on him.

-Never to witness the color of life, he’d remain in darkness forever.
+Never to witness the color of life, he will remain in darkness forever.

 And among the night, he will be in an everlasting embrace.